Hamdan v. Rumsfeld: Plurality sections

-Because Justice Anthony Kennedy did not join Stevens' opinion as to several parts, largely on the grounds of judicial parsimony (that is, having decided that the military commissions had no foundation, the core question of the case was decided and the Court did not need to go further), those sections were without a majority in support.
+Justice Anthony Kennedy did not join Stevens' opinion as to several parts, largely on the grounds that, having decided that the military commissions had no foundation, the core question of the case was decided and the Court did not need to go further.
+As a result, those sections were left without a majority in support.

 In one of these sections, Stevens addressed the issue of whether military commissions can try conspiracy charges.
-He argued that military commissions are not courts of general jurisdiction, which are able to try any crime; that the court has traditionally held that offenses against the law of war are triable by military commission only when they are clearly defined as war crimes by statute or strong common law precedent (cf. Quirin).
-Finally, he found that there was no support in statute or court precedent for law-of-war military commissions trying charges of "conspiracy", either in the Geneva Conventions, in the earlier Hague Conventions or at the Nuremberg Trials.
+He argued that military commissions are not courts of general jurisdiction, which are able to try any crime; that the court has traditionally held that offenses against the law of war are triable by military commission only when they are clearly defined as war crimes by statute or strong common law precedent (as in Quirin).
+Finally, he found that there was no support in statute or court precedent for law-of-war military commissions trying charges of conspiracy, either in the Geneva Conventions, the earlier Hague Conventions, or at the Nuremberg Trials.

-Addressing the dissents

-As is common in opinions to which there are dissents, Stevens' opinion addressed the major arguments in dissent.
-For example:
+Concurrences